Montessori tracker and observation tool for UK home-ed

 Captured, and gently surfaced.

 Each child's profile has a sensitive period section where you can record when one seems to open or close, with notes on what you noticed.
-The home page shows any periods the app has noticed are currently open, so you can see at a glance what your child is naturally drawn to.
+The home page surfaces the periods you've recorded as open, so you can see at a glance what each child is currently drawn to.
+You decide when a period opens or closes; the app just keeps the note in view.

 It is a window, not a deadline.
 Nothing in the app times out, expires, or chases you.
-The note stays on the home page until you say the period has closed, or until the activity log moves on without you needing to.
+The note stays on the home page until you decide the period has closed.

 Optional, never compulsory